Crossover from Equilibration to Aging: (Non-equilibrium) Theory vs. Simulations: Fundamental basis of the NE-SCGLE theory

 with $\alpha (k) \equiv 2k^2D^0/S_f(k)$.
 The solution of Eq. (\ref{relsigmadif2pp}) can thus be written as $S(k;t)=S^*(k;u(t))$, with

-This means that the non-linearity is actually encapsulated in the time-dependence of $u(t)$, in full consistency with the notion of internal (or ``material'') clock, involved in the phenomenological model of aging of Tool and Narayanaswamy \cite{tool,narayanaswamy}.
-This model, recently summarized, for example, by Hecksher et al. \cite{hecksher} and by Richert \cite{richert}, is commonly used in industry for predicting aging effects \cite{hornboll} and to fit a large number of experimental data.
+It also predicts \cite{nescgle3} that the non-linearity is actually encapsulated in the time-dependence of the ``internal'' (or ``material'') time $u(t_w)$, in full consistency with the phenomenological model of aging of Tool and Narayanaswamy \cite{tool,narayanaswamy}, commonly used to model aging and to fit a large number of experimental data \cite{hornboll,hecksher,richert}.
 We thus conclude that the NE-SCGLE theory captures this intriguing and relevant universality and casts it in a more fundamental and precise first-principles physical context.